fwartner/n8n-lexware-office/README.md

 ## Changelog

 ### Latest Updates
+- **NEW**: Enhanced Event Subscription endpoints with comprehensive webhook management
+- **NEW**: Advanced filtering, search, and security features for event subscriptions
+- **NEW**: Support for all Lexware business event types with comprehensive coverage
+- **NEW**: Webhook signature verification and delivery tracking
+- **NEW**: Bulk operations and advanced subscription management
-- **NEW**: Comprehensive dunnings functionality with full API coverage
+- Comprehensive dunnings functionality with full API coverage
 - Enhanced delivery notes with full API coverage
+- Enhanced Article endpoints with advanced filtering and categorization
 - Added pursue functionality for status management
 - Improved PDF rendering and file download support
 - Enhanced validation and error handling
-- Added comprehensive test workflows for both delivery notes and dunnings
+- Added comprehensive test workflows for all enhanced endpoints

 ### Previous Versions
 - Initial release with basic functionality